↓

 Find and use State Library of Queensland digitised images.

-By Stephanie Ryan.
 The right image carries a powerful message and most researchers are looking for one to enrich the meaning of their story.
 In recent years there has been a surge in digitisation of a diverse range of pictures at State Library to achieve that.
 Many are free of copyright restrictions and high resolution copies can be downloaded for use; in this case, just acknowledge State Library.
-It is also possible to expand the quality of the content and … Continue reading
+It is also possible to expand the quality of the content and its depth by … Continue reading

 Newspaper and Directory Advertisements help to tell a story